truss-cpi/FFE-CHAdeMO/README.md

 High Voltage DC can easily maim or kill and should only be worked on by appropriately trained professionals.

-You assume all responsibility if you dmamge anything or hurt/kill anyone using this code or information - and you agree that the creator of this repository will not be held liable in any way.
+You assume all responsibility if you damage anything or hurt/kill anyone using this code or information - and you agree that the creator of this repository will not be held liable in any way.

-Remember: Not only will this kill you, it will hurt the whole time your dying.
+Remember: Not only will this kill you, it will hurt the whole time you're dying.